AgnitumuS/ubjs/tutorials/database_tuning.md

 Look at server log - before the first database statement execution you can see instruction like `ALTER SESSION SET NLS........`;
 This instruction set Locale Settings.
 You can change it in advanced connection configuration for your application.

-Find all such instruction and execute it inside tool you use for work with database.
+Find all such instruction and execute it inside tool you use for work with a database.
 Usually this is:
 ```sql
 ALTER SESSION SET NLS_DATE_FORMAT='YYYY-MM-DD-HH24:MI:SS';
 ALTER SESSION SET NLS_NUMERIC_CHARACTERS = ". ";